theochem/horton/doc/user_part.rst

     If you have more suggestions, please drop me a note: Toon.Verstraelen@UGent.be.

-**What is the recommended level of theory for the computation of the database of proatoms?**
+**What is the recommended level of theory for the computation of the database of pro-atoms?**

     This question is relevant the following methods implemented in Horton:
     Hirshfeld, Hirshfeld-I and Hirshfeld-E. They are referred to in this answer as Hirshfeld-like schemes.

-    In principle, one is free to choose any level of theory one prefers.
-In practice, several papers tend to be consistent in the level of theory (and basis set) that is used for the molecular and proatomic computations.
+    In principle, you are free to choose any level of theory you prefer.
+In practice, several papers tend to be consistent in the level of theory (and basis set) that is used for the molecular and pro-atomic computations.
     See for example: [bultinck2007]_, [verstraelen2009]_, [verstraelen2011a]_,
     [verstraelen2011b]_, [vanduyfhuys2012]_, [verstraelen2012a]_,
     [verstraelen2012b]_, [verstraelen2013]_.